-NOTE: is used to point out information that is relevant to the procedure, but does not fit as a step in the procedure.
+- NOTE: Is used to point out information that is relevant to the procedure, but does not fit as a step in the procedure. - Bullet points: indicate sub-steps or points.

 Caution is used to point out potential danger to the technician, operator, bystanders, or surrounding property.